 Although there is never a “sure thing” when it comes to fishing, the annual mackerel migration along the Alabama Gulf Coast is about as close as you can get.
+Spanish mackerel and their much larger cousins, king mackerel, start showing up off Alabama when the weather starts to warm in the spring and stay until October.

 If you have some fishing experience and want to bring a seaworthy boat to fish the nearshore waters of the Gulf, the area within sight of Alabama’s sugar sand beaches are filled with mackerel.
+You can also book a charter boat and try your hand at targeting kings and Spanish mackerel.
+Your captain and deckhand will lead you to the best spots to catch these species and provide you with bait, tackle, and rods.

 The great thing about fishing for mackerel is that several methods have proven successful.
 Straight trolling at seven to 10 knots with spoons, Halco or Clark, are very popular and can hook plenty of fish.
 For best results, the spoons should be deployed in an array that has the spoons fluttering at different depths from just below the surface to 5 or 6 feet deep.
 To keep the spoons down, you will likely need a planer with a lengthy leader.
 Some people will use a small, braided steel leader while others prefer to stick with monofilament in the 25- to 30-pound test range.
 Use quality black swivels to keep the fish from hitting hit gold-colored swivels and cutting the line.
 The swivels keep the lines from twisting.
 Stagger the distance behind the boat when the lures are deployed to keep the lines from tangling, especially when you’re making a turn.